-First proposed over two years ago in December 2020, the Digital Services Act (“DSA”) was agreed to late last month.
-The European Parliament (the European Union’s legislative arm) came to an agreement in principle with the individual EU Member States to move forward with the process of finalizing the DSA, which will set forth new accountability and fairness standards for online platforms, social media platforms, and other internet content providers, depending on the entity’s size, societal role, and impact on individuals’ lives.
+First proposed over two years ago in December 2020, the Digital Services Act made headlines in April after the European Parliament (the European Union’s legislative arm) reached a provisional agreement with the individual EU Member States to move forward with the process of finalizing the Digital Services Act .
+In the wake of that agreement, the EU Council formally approved the Digital Services Act on October 4, a move that is expected to set forth new accountability and fairness standards for online platforms, social media platforms, and other internet content providers, depending on the entity’s size, societal role, and the impact it has on individuals’ lives.

 Background and EU Legislative Process

 The DSA is a small piece of a larger package of laws and regulations that have slowly made their way through the EU legislative process.
 One piece of that package, the Digital Markets Act (“DMA”), which was already agreed to in March 2022, focuses on regulating anti-competitive and monopolistic behavior in the technology and online platform (digital and mobile) industries.
 The DMA is at the forefront of a global trend that is seeing regulators look to antitrust legislation as a way to regulate technology companies and online services.

 With the principal agreement in place, the Digital Services Act will now be taken up in a co-legislative manner, meaning the individual EU Member States (France, Germany, etc.) must take up and pass the DSA for full approval by the EU Council, which is made up of representatives from each EU Member state.
 In tandem, the European Parliament will take up the DSA for approval.
 Once the European Parliament and full EU Council approve the DSA, it will be finalized and effective.
 As proposed, the DSA will take effect on the later of 15 months after it becomes effective, or January 1, 2024.

 However, very large online platforms will have a shortened timeline and must comply with the DSA within 4 months of its effective date.